ddhuu/DSA_SystemDesign/07. Graph/README.md

 ## 05. Number of island
 Given a 2d grid map of '1's (land) and '0's (water), count the number of islands in Time Complexity O(Vertices + Edges).
 ## 06. Dijkstra algorithm
-esign and implement Dijkstra's algorithm which allows us to find the shortest path between any two vertices of a graph in Time Complexity O(E+V*log(V))
+Design and implement Dijkstra's algorithm which allows us to find the shortest path between any two vertices of a graph in Time Complexity O(E+V*log(V))
+## 07. Verifying an Alien Dictionary using Topological Algorithm
+You receive a list of non-empty words from the dictionary, where words are sorted lexicographically by the rules of this new language used by aliens.
+Write Algorithm to Derive the order of letters in this in Time Complexity O(edges +vertices).